 Setting goals this time of year is important for you and your family members.
 While this doesn’t need to be done until closer to back to school time, it gets everyone into the habit of thinking ahead and working towards something.

-Set some short term goals that can be accomplished within the first few weeks of going back, such as sticking to bedtimes, getting all the lunches packed, creating a work schedule that will work for the school year, and applying to a certain amount of jobs in a week.
+Set some short-term goals that can be accomplished within the first few weeks of going back, such as sticking to bedtimes, agreeing to a proper place in the house to study, getting all the lunches packed, creating a work schedule that will work for the school year, and applying to a certain amount of jobs in a week.
 You can also set longer term goals with your kids, such as making the spring musical, playing a sport, or saving a specific amount of money for a purchase.

 The goals don’t necessarily need to do with school, but are more for getting everyone thinking and being more productive during the school year.